-10. National Environmental Policy Act (NEPA) Compliance
+VIII.B.15.
+National Environmental Policy Act (NEPA) Compliance

-If question 4.a. on the "Research and Related Other Project Information" document indicates "potential impact on the environment", or if DOE's own review indicates it, DOE may ask the applicant to provide additional information on those impacts in order to prepare an environmental critique/synopsis per 10 CFR 1021.216.
-Note that this pre-award environmental critique/synopsis process would be separate from the preparation of a NEPA document such as an environmental impact statement (EIS) or an environmental assessment (EA).
-If DOE determines the latter documentation is necessary, this process would need to be completed, funded by and with the participation of the awardee, prior to them taking any action on the proposed project that could have adverse environmental effects or that could limit the choice of reasonable alternatives.
-Note that in most cases, even when "Potential Impact to the Environment" is checked "Yes," preparation of such NEPA documents is rarely necessary, but DOE has the expectation that the Applicant will disclose the potential, which would serve to initiate dialog with DOE if necessary.
+If the question 4.a. on the "Research and Related Other Project Information" disclosure indicates "potential impact on the environment, negative", or if DOE's own review indicates it, DOE may ask the applicant to provide additional information on those impacts in order to prepare an environmental critique/synopsis per 10 CFR 1021.216.
+Note that this pre-award environmental critique/synopsis process would be separate from the preparation of a NEPA compliance document such as a categorical exclusion (CX), environmental impact statement (EIS),) or an environmental assessment (EA) prepared after selection.

+This CX, EIS, or EA process would need to be completed prior to the applicant taking any action on the proposed project that could have adverse environmental effects or that could limit the choice of reasonable alternatives.
+The three processes would each begin with a request from DOE for an environmental disclosure.
+If DOE is able to make a CX determination base on that disclosure, that would end the NEPA process.).
+If DOE determines that an EIS or EA is necessary, it would need to be funded by the applicant and at DOE's discretion also their participation.
+Note that in most cases, even when "Potential Impact to the Environment" is checked "Yes" on the other Project Information Form, preparation of EISs and EAs is rarely necessary, but DOE has the expectation that the recipient will disclose the potential, which would serve to initiate dialog with DOE as necessary.
 The inability to satisfy the NEPA requirements after an award would result in cancellation of the award.

-11. Nondisclosure and Confidentiality Agreements Representations (June 2015)
+VIII.B.16.
+Nondisclosure and Confidentiality Agreements Representations (June 2015)

-In submitting an application in response to this FOA the Applicant represents that:
+By submitting an application in response to this FOA, the Applicant represents that: